nathanielangafor/Breadth-First-Search-with-3D-Maze/README.md

-# Breadth-First-Search-with-3D-Maze
+# Breadth-First-Search-with-3D-Visualizer
-This is a maze generator and solver.
-It generates a random 3D maze, uses Java to solve it and PJava to visualize it.
+This is a "maze" solver which utlizes the Breath First Search algorithm and visualizes it in a 3D setting.
+This program is programed in Java and visualized in pjava (Processing).
 This is my first actual project in Java so please excuse any redundancies in my code.
-If you are viewing this right now, it means I have not yet pushed the files onto the repo.
-Come back in 3 days.
+Due to time restraints, the maze has no obstacles within it so the path to the solution is fairly predictable.